 Boolean algebra, developed by the British mathematician George Boole in the 19th century, is a branch of mathematics which deals with variables which can only have one of two states, true or false.
 In the 1930s Boole's work was discovered by the mathematician and engineer Claude Shannon, who realized it could be used to simplify the design of telephone switching circuits.
 These circuits originally used relays which could be either on or off, and the desired output state of the system, depending on the combination of states of the inputs, could be described by a Boolean algebraic expression.
 Boolean algebra rules could then be used to simplify the expression, resulting in a reduction of the number of relays required to implement a switching circuit.
 Eventually Boolean algebra was applied to the design of digital electronic circuitry as we will see below.

-Digital Logic Gates - AND, OR and NOT
+Digital Logic Gates: AND, OR and NOT

-A digital state, ie high/low or 1/0 can be stored in a 1 bit cell in memory, but what if that data has to be processed?
+A digital state, ie high/low or 1/0 can be stored in a one-bit cell in memory, but what if that data has to be processed?
 The most basic processing element in a digital electronic circuit or computer is a gate.
-A gate takes two or more digital signals and generates an output.
-There are three types of gates, AND, OR and NOT (INVERT).
+A gate takes one or more digital signals and generates an output.
+There are three types of gates: AND, OR and NOT (INVERT).
 In their simplest form, small groups of gates are available on a single IC.
-However a complex combinational logical function can be implemented using a Programmable Logic Array (PLA) and more sophisticated devices such as microprocessors are composed of millions of gates and memory storage cells.
+However, a complex combinational logical function can be implemented using a Programmable Logic Array (PLA) and more sophisticated devices such as microprocessors are composed of millions of gates and memory storage cells.

-For an AND gate, the output is true or high only when both inputs are true.
+- For an AND gate, the output is true or high only when both inputs are true.

-For an OR gate, the output is high if either or both inputs are true.
+- For an OR gate, the output is high if either or both inputs are true.

-For a NOT gate or inverter, the output is the opposite state to the input.
+- For a NOT gate or inverter, the output is the opposite state to the input.

 Boolean algebraic expressions can be used to express what the output signal of a circuit should be, depending on the combination of inputs.
 The main operations in Boolean algebra are and, or and not.
 During a design process, the required value of an output for all the various permutations of input states can be tabulated in a truth table.
 The value '1' in the truth table means an input/output is true or high.
 The value '0' means the input/output is false or low.
 Once a truth table is created, a Boolean expression can be written for the output, simplified and implemented using a collection of logic gates.

 So a typical Boolean expression with three independent variables A, B and C and one dependent variable D would be:

 Y = A.B + C